 Friendship is a common IELTS topic and so it is essential that you can talk about your friends to succeed in the speaking exam.
 In fact, people and relationships are really important.
 You should learn how to speak about personality, appearance, and how we interact with one another.
 This could prove useful in any part of the speaking exam, but today we are going to look at a part two question, which asks us to describe a close friend.

 Being able to describe people can prove really useful for the IELTS speaking part two because often you do have to describe someone.
-Of course, there are many people you could be asked to describe: a relative, a sportsperson, a pop star, a world leader, a teacher, and so on.
+Of course, there are many people you could be asked to describe: a relative, a sportsperson, a pop star, a world leader, a teacher, a family member, and so on.
 You can’t predict the exact question, but you can be prepared to give a good description of a person by learning some useful language.
 Think about some personality adjectives:

 You should also be able to talk about how you know each other, in the case of friends, family, and other acquaintances.
 Pay attention not just to getting the correct word, but using the right tense.